capi-workgroup/problems/capi_problems.rst

 actions that different stakeholders need to perform through the C API.

-There are two main groups of the users of the C API:

-* External users.
-They only consume the API.
-* CPython developers.
-They define, implement, and consume the API inside the CPython code.

 There are actions which are generic, and required by all types of API users: